Falabella Logo

 Falabella Logo History

 Falabella was a one-stop tailor shop before becoming the largest South American department store chain.
-It employed Salvatore Falabella, who came to Chile from Italy and founded his business in 1889.
+It employed Salvatore Falabella, who emigrated from Italy to Chile and founded his business in 1889.
 In the second half of the 1930s.
-Alberto Solari joined the tailor, under whose leadership the atelier began to sell clothes and household goods.
+Alberto Solari joined the company, under whose leadership the atelier began to sell clothes and household goods.
 By 1958, he had turned Falabella into Chile’s first department store.

 Then the network of stores began to expand and go international.
 Its current distribution area covers Chile, Peru, and Colombia, the three countries where all of Falabella’s department stores are located.
 They are well aware of its logo, which contains a light green inscription with a dot at the end.
-Changes to the wordmark took place gradually: designers experimented with fonts and palettes until they came up with a visually appealing option.
+Changes to the wordmark were gradual: designers experimented with fonts and palettes until they settled on a visually appealing option.
 It was accepted in 2007.

-The rebranding carried out in 2021 affected only the web platform and application: the company decided to combine all its digital platforms and created a new orange logo for them.
-At the same time, the identity of the retail stores themselves has not changed: the Falabella brand, which is not related to e-commerce, continues to use the green wordmark.
+The rebranding carried out in 2021 affected only the web platform and the application: the company decided to consolidate all its digital platforms and adopted a new orange logo for them.
+At the same time, the identity of the retail stores themselves has not changed: the Falabella brand, unrelated to e-commerce, continues to use the green wordmark.

 What is Falabella?

-Falabella is the oldest chain of department stores in Chile and throughout the South American continent.
+Falabella is the oldest chain of department stores in Chile and throughout South America.
 It is part of the conglomerate of the same name, which provides a wide range of services in insurance, banking, real estate, and retail.

 1889 – 1952